Why do we need an inclusive design scene?

 The Dutch design field isn’t an accurate representation of our society, but it should be.
 To make sure everyone has a chance to design and access the world around us.
 Also, there are benefits to making sure your organisation and products are inclusive:

 - Easier recruitment: Diversity makes recruitment easier, because it’s valued by people who are looking for a job (Kim Abreu) and you’re looking at a larger group of candidates (Maurice Cherry).

 - Better business: A diverse team improves creativity and diligence (Katherine W. Phillips) and it’s linked to higher financial returns (McKinsey).

-- Solutions for the specific needs of a small group of people might be improvements for many; think of curb cuts and closed captions. – Microsoft Design’s Inclusive Design, Disability Science Review
+- Better products: More inclusive design solutions work for a broader range of people, which might also mean more users and higher profits (Maurice Cherry).
+And solutions for the specific needs of a small group of people might be improvements for many (Microsoft Design, Disability Science Review); think of curb cuts and closed captions.

 What can we do?

 I want to help Dutch designers find out what they can do.
 So, this is a collection of learnings from marginalized communities both in and outside of The Netherlands and the field of design.
 You can use it as inspiration, a checklist, a reading guide, or however you want.